domandinho/SmartSecurity/README.md

     # You can also redefine many others methods to customize your decorator.
 ```

-and now you don't have to remember how access owner's id for each model instance.
+After that you don't have to remember:
+- how access owner's id for each model instance.
+- how retrieve user id from request.
+- which decorators use to check permissions for **ALL parameters of ALL methods**.

 Now you need only append one line to each method:

 ```python